-The January Action Committee Meeting was a presentation and discussion about Proper Portland, formerly the Portland Development Commission – Portland’s Economic Development agency.
+The January Action Committee meeting was a presentation and discussion about Prosper Portland, formerly the Portland Development Commission – Portland’s Economic Development agency.
 A report on this meeting was in our March newsletter.

 The February Action Committee meeting featured a discussion about Metro’s Equitable Housing Initiative, with Metro Councilor Sam Chase.
 For more background information on the topic, refer to the fact sheet here.
-There will be a report in our April newsletter.
+There was a report on this meeting in our April newsletter.

-All League members are welcome to attend.
-For more information and other Action News, see our March newsletter.
+All League members are welcome to attend Action Committee meetings.

 Contact Debbie Aiona with questions: email@example.com

 On April 17, the League of Women Voters of Portland submitted recommendations to District Judge Michael Simon at the Fairness Hearing on amendments to the Department of Justice Settlement Agreement with the City of Portland.
 Our comments focused on improving transparency and public involvement in police oversight.
 You can read our testimony here.